-Schooling Expansion and Marriage Mardket: Evidence from Indonesia
+Schooling Expansion and Marriage Market: Evidence from Indonesia (Job Market Paper)

 Abstract: This paper analyzes how education distribution shock affects marriage market exploiting a massive schooling expansion policy in Indonesia.
 In the late 1970s, Indonesia has constructed 61,807 primary schools across the country.
-Using both variation across regions in the number of schools constructed and variation across birth cohorts, we find that (1) in sparsely populated areas, primary school construction increased primary school attainment rate and didn't affect secondary school attainment rate; (2) in densely populated areas, primary school attainment rate was not affected but secondary school attainment rate decreased due to secondary school quality deterioration.
+Using both variation across regions in the number of schools constructed and variation across birth cohorts, I find that (1) in sparsely populated areas, primary school construction increased primary school attainment rate and secondary school attainment rate for males, but not females; (2) in densely populated areas, primary school attainment rate was not affected but secondary school attainment rate decreased for both males and females due to secondary school quality deterioration.
 Since females marry at a younger age than males, the program affected females would be first observed in marriage market.
-This creates a transitory period of marriage markets where female education changes but not males.
-In this transition period, we find that females' age of marriage didn't change in sparsely populated areas but decreased in densely populated areas.
+This creates a transitory period of marriage markets where female education changes but not males in densely populated areas.
+In this transition period, I find that females' first marriage age decreased and spousal age gap increased in densely populated areas.
 This finding can be rationalized by an OLG matching model with complementarity between husbands' and wives' education, and complementarity between a secondary school degree of the husband and a younger age of the wife.